Kristina01111000/Drws_site/README.md

 	- Make an email sign up for when the app is ready
 - For fourelementinstitute and syracuse natural healing the security plugin caused a lockout again, look into getting a new one
 - check that the template in the shop is correct
+- make a list in constant contact for people who are interested in learning about the app and send it to stephen